yoriiis/step-manager/README.md

 }
 ```

-The manager exposed his options to each steps, they can access it with `this.options`.
+The manager exposes its options on every step.
+Options can be accessed with `this.options`.
-The inheritance of the `Steps` class exposes following the class fields:
+The inheritance of the `Steps` class exposes the following class fields:

 #### `id`

 `String`

-The route identifier, an alias to used inside the app instead of the route.
+The route identifier is an alias to be used inside the app instead of the route.

-_The parameter is a public instance fields._
+_The parameter is a public instance field._

 #### `route`

 `String`

-The route for the step navigation. `StepManager` use hash for steps navigation (`#people`).
+The route for the step navigation. `StepManager` uses hashes for steps navigation (`#people`).

-_The parameter is a public instance fields._
+_The parameter is a public instance field._

 #### `selector`